All Episodes

 I don't think they understand the level of commitment.

-We have a group of people who ran for office saying they're gonna do X and Y, and they start out doing X, Y, and Z. And they're committed, and they know that they're gonna get an excrement sandwich every day from the media and an anal exam, but they're prepared to deal with it.
+We have a group of people who ran for office saying they're going to do X and Y, and they start out doing X, Y, and Z.

-News from the New York Times, December retail sales are weaker than expected.
+News from the New York Times: December retail sales are weaker than expected.

-You remember all of the wonderful stories about the great retail season having prior to Chris, oh, it's a great comeback, and it was due to Obama, the Obama recovery.
+You remember all of the wonderful stories about the great retail season having prior to Chris.

 We had all that great unemployment news.

-But now the week, John Boehner takes the gavel in the house.
+But now the week, John Boehner takes the gavel in the House.

 December retail sales are weaker than expected.